joelambert/morf/README.md

 Morf requires the following:

 - A WebKit browser capable of CSS Animations (Morf uses `@keyframes` animations under the hood)
-- Shifty.js (>= 0.1.3) - Morf can be downloaded with or without Shifty pre-bundled
+- Shifty.js (>= 0.1.3) - Morf can be downloaded with or without Shifty pre-bundled.

+***Note**: As of Morf.js v0.1.5, Shifty.js has been replaced by Mifty.js in the pre-bundled build.
+Mifty.js is a special build of Shifty optimised for use with Morf.js, which allows us to reduce the Morf filesize.*

 ## Why is this WebKit only?